Doctor Grades in the NHS – A Simple Guide

 ST1/CT1 (Specialty Training/Core Training)

-Once they’ve completed their FY2, NHS doctors must choose to enter a speciality or continue on with a core/general practice training and development program.
+Once they’ve completed their FY2, NHS doctors can choose to enter a speciality or continue on with a core/general practice training and development program.
 ST1 represents the first year on the run-through training program for a given specialty, for example, ST1 Obstetrics and Gynaecology.
 CT1 refers to doctors in their first year of uncoupled core training programs.

 ST2/CT2

-As above, but for the second year of the run-through program.
-So an ST2 Radiologist would be in the second year of the Radiology run-through program, whereas a CT2 doctor is in the second year of an uncoupled core training program.
+As above, but for the second year of the run-through program – so an ST2 Radiologist would be in the second year of the Radiology run-through program, whereas a CT2 doctor is in the second year of an uncoupled core training program.
 Despite the few years of experience between ST2 and FY2, doctors until ST3 grade would still operate under the SHO title in previous decades.

-Middle-Grade to Senior Doctor Levels
+Junior Doctor to Senior Doctor Levels

 Trust Grade Doctors